Severn Records: Founding in Crownsville, Maryland

 Severn released three albums in 1998: Darrell Nulisch's The Whole Truth, Big Joe Maher's I'm Still Swinging, and Benjie Porecki's Servin' It Up.
 The demise of Black Top Records had left the first two of these artists available to record on the new label.
 Subsequently, they have recorded six more albums with Severn.
 Porecki has recorded two more albums and provided keyboard backup on many Severn projects.
 In 1999, Severn reissued Steve Guyger's Past Life Blues.
 To produce these four albums, as well as ten more early ones, Severn made use of recording, mixing and mastering facilities at several commercial studios.
-Eventually, all these functions were carried out at a studio in the basement of Earl's house on the Severn River in Crownsville, MD.
+Eventually, all these functions were carried out at a studio in the basement of Earl's house on the Severn River in Crownsville, Maryland.

 Growth in Severn, Maryland

-In 2001, Severn Records moved to Severn, MD.
+In 2001, Severn Records moved to Severn, Maryland.
 Here, its new offices were fitted out with better equipment, isolation booths, and rehearsal space.
 These facilities improved the production of albums and attracted new musicians to the label.
 These include: Mike Morgan, Sugar Ray Norcia, Lou Pride, and Tad Robinson.
 Together with the four founding artists, they have created the core albums of the Severn discography.

 Soon, unaffiliated musicians came to use Severn's facilities and personnel for their own recording projects.
 One of these was Norwegian accordion player J. T. Lauritsen, who recorded his album Squeezboxing in 2006.
 Another project, in 2006, was Mikey Jr's Look Inside My Pocket.

 In 2005, Severn sponsored the "Chicago Blues Harmonica Project", which spotlights veteran Chicago harmonica artists.
 From this association, came the album Diamonds in the Rough, which was followed, in 2009, by More Rare Gems.
 Later, Severn released another compilation, The Blind Owl, that documents the work of Alan Wilson with the band Canned Heat.

 Tenth anniversary celebration

-On September 27, 2008, Severn celebrated its 10th anniversary with a party at the Fish Head Cantina in Arbutus, MD.
+On September 27, 2008, Severn celebrated its 10th anniversary with a party at the Fish Head Cantina in Arbutus, Maryland.
 This event, which was co-sponsored by the Baltimore Blues Society, featured Guyger, Norcia, Nulisch, Maher, Morgan, Porecki, Pride, Robinson, The All Mighty Senators, Kevin Anker, Steve Gomes, Willie Henderson, Alex Schultz, Clarence Spady, Robb Stupka, and Monster Mike Welch.